dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

-## Unit Testing Crm Plugins, Effort = Person Hours = $$.
+## Unit Testing Crm Plugins, Reducing Cost

-The purpose of this post will be to look at the code for a fairly typical looking crm plugin, and examine how to implement a unit test for that plugin.
-We will then look at how we could write / refactor the plugin, with unit testing "in mind" - so that the effort of writing the unit test is significantly reduced.
-Reducing effort, reduces Effort == Person Hours == Money.
+The purpose of this post will be to look at the code for a fairly typical looking crm plugin, and examine how to implement a unit test with the least possible effort.
+Reduced Effort == Reduced Person Hours == Reduced Cost.

 ## A plugin - and it's requirements